 What activities can you offer?

-– Ridden training – usually private lessons, shared lessons can be discussed with the office – on the flat (Dressage), or over fences (Show Jumping/JAS)
+– Ridden training, usually private lessons.
+Shared lessons can be discussed with the office.

-– Stable Management training in the care of horses and ponies throughout the year
+– Stable Management training.
+Learning about the care of horses and ponies.

-– The chance to join the Pony Club Centre & participate in PC Tests, from ‘E’ upwards, and earn Achievement and Mini Achievement Badges
+– Join our Pony Club Centre and participate in PC Tests, from ‘E’ upwards, and earn Achievement and Mini Achievement Badges.

-– BHS Challenge Awards – gaining eligibility for BHS Stage 2 exam
+– BHS Challenge Awards, which will gain eligibility for BHS exams.

-– Ride Safe training (we are a BHS Ride Safe examination centre) and preparation for hacking
+– Ride Safe training and preparation for hacking.

-– Trips to other Equine Events such as Badminton Horse Trials, Hickstead Show Jumping, and Olympia’s London International Horse Show at Christmas
+– Trips to other Equine Events such as Badminton Horse Trials, Hickstead Show Jumping, and the London International Horse Show at Christmas.

 What happens in the school holidays?